unahouExosite/docs/portals/README.md

 * `"email"` is the user's email address.
 It is a string of fewer than 256 characters.
 * `"fullName"` is the user's full name.
 It is a string of fewer than 256 characters.
 * `"id"` is a numeric identifier for the user.
 * `"meta"` may be any type.
 It contains application-specific information describing the user.
-It MUST be less then 2 megabytes long when it's serialized to a JSON string.
+It MUST be less than 2 megabytes long when it is serialized to a JSON string.
 * `"phoneNumber"` is the user's phone number.
 It is a string of fewer than 256 characters.
 * `"userName"` is a string identifier for the user.
 It is a string of fewer than 256 characters.